mca27/inventory-app/README.md

 - Just run command ==> git clone https://github.com/mca27/inventory-app.git
 - Run ==> get fetch origin ==> This will list all the branches
 - The latest branch in this is ==> development

+# User login
+- As of now have hardcoded the user login
+- Email: pradeep1yenkuwale@gmail.com
+- Password: admin123